poyichou/Operating-System-Design/MP1/Readme.md

 # Kernel module for CS423 in UIUC
+*Measure running time of registered processes*
 How to compile:
 	`make`
 After compiling, load the module: